9 Compound Dumbbell Exercises to Get You Lean Fast | Yuri Elkaim

 Squat Press Sequence, A Compound Dumbbell Exercise

-The squat press is one of the best compound dumbbell exercises for fat loss and muscle gain, as you’re working nearly every muscle group in one movement.
+The squat press is one of the best compound exercises for fat loss and muscle gain, as you’re working nearly every muscle group in one movement.

 Just squatting on its own activates nearly every muscle in the body, from the quadriceps and hamstrings to the glutes and even the back muscles (2).